MacEngineer2020/Summer-research-/README.md

 # Summer-research-
 Summer research June 2020- September 2020.
 This repository contains code for the model and machine learning for growth control.
 Different neural networks were used to arrive at the best perforning model.
 The cellular behaviour was modeled as a ODE and a initial model was set up to randomly generate data.
-ALL work was done in MATLAB
+ALL work was done in MATLAB.
+Visit https://netb.io/people.html for more info.
 We split the project into three steps, data, learning, and control.
 1. Data: We started off by generating data using an ordinary differential equation model with constant inputs using MATLAB.
 We then added time varying inputs where our output was protein expression rate.